Resiliency and Recovery After a Cyberattack

-How quickly and completely can we get to normal after an attack?
+How quickly and completely can we get to normal after a cyberattack?

 By Nelson Santini, Envistacom LLC